Wozzy06/f5spammer/README.md

 # f5spammer

-just a simple F5 spammer - no sources
+just a simple F5 spammer - no sources use decompiler